 Technical reports shall be submitted to the appropriate Regional Water Board via e-mail as described in the notice of receipt and Attachment B monitoring and reporting program (MRP).
 The MRP is attached hereto and is made part of this General Order by reference.
 Enrollees may be directed to upload reports via the Internet in the future.
 See the Provisions section of this General Order for guidance on the report(s) contents.

 Upon receipt of an application, fee, and required documentation (e.g., a tribal authorization letter may be required for some applicants).
-Dischargers will receive documentation for use in obtaining a CDFA cultivation license.
+Dischargers will receive documentation for use in obtaining a DCC cultivation license.

 Conditionally exempt Dischargers will receive a Conditional Waiver of WDRs.